42wim/matterircd/README.md

 Matterircd will listen on localhost port 6667.
 Connect with your favorite irc-client to localhost:6667

-1. Login to your favorite mattermost service by sending a /QUERY to mattermost
 ```
 LOGIN <mattermost hostname> <teamname> <login> <pass>
 ```

+1. Login to your favorite mattermost service by sending a message to the mattermost user
 ![login](http://snag.gy/aAop5.jpg)

 2. Join to e.g. #town-square (/JOIN #town-square)